 Saturday 10th February at Trafalgar Studios, London.

-The aesthetic of The Grinning Man is wonderfully gloomy and has permanent indications of the world being off-centre in more ways than one.
-Jon Bausor’s set offers swift location shifts via spinning set pieces.
-Characters often exit the stage to use a platform placed within the audience, blurring the boundaries between them and us further while glass is shattered, rafters shake and a wagon set alight for maximum impact over the course of the performance.
-The warped toying with that fourth wall extends to visuals of puppets playing with puppets; the child versions of Grinpayne and Dea seem akin to Tim Burton’s work with Caldwell and Olié’s designs seeming to shun realism in favour of more unnerving visuals like a little blind girl with pearls for eyes or deep-set eyes and off-set eyebrows for the wee disfigured boy.
+That warped toying with that fourth wall beautifully extends to visuals of puppets playing with puppets; the child versions of Grinpayne and Dea seem akin to Tim Burton’s work with Caldwell and Olié’s designs seeming to shun realism in favour of more unnerving visuals like a little blind girl with pearls for eyes or deep-set eyes and off-set eyebrows for the wee disfigured boy.
 Jean Chan’s costume designs offer up conflicting images of modern jeans and heavy Doc Martin-type boots paired with period pieces befitting the royals and fairy fabrics adorning dear Dea, seeming to elevate her goodness to a spiritual level.
-The addition of Makeup and Prosthetic Designs from Susanna Peretz are very much the garnish for a grimly conceived aesthetic; Dea’s complexion is ghost-white while Grinpayne’s features are exaggerated with dark, wide eyebrows to match the major impact of the blood stained bandage worn throughout.
-The prosthetic below the bloodied bandage is Phantom-like in drama and also in impact; not intended to be grisly or truly shocking, but effective in offering a glimpse of the true extent of Grinpayne’s injuries.
+The addition of Makeup and Prosthetic Designs from Susanna Peretz are very much the garnish for this deeply grim and gleeful production.

-The Grinning Man certainly entertains and there are few flaws of note.
-Yes, there are scenes which seem to run just a little too long and while there are some beautiful songs (Lyrics by Carl Grose, Tom Morris, Tim Phillips and Marc Teitler and Music and Orchestration Phillips and Teitler), most are simple segues without much flourish and within that combination, it feels like a welcome heartbreaking ballad somehow didn’t quite make the cut.
-But regardless, it’s an engaging tale and offers a variety of distinctive and entertaining characters played by an accomplished cast.
+The Grinning Man offers an engaging tale and offers a variety of distinctive and entertaining characters played by an accomplished cast.
 The narrative is a mix, and I’m not convinced that it can be categorised with certainty; there’s too much comedy for this to achieve tragedy status, but there’s too much darkness to make it a comedy – it’s certainly a tragi-comedy of sorts but the contemporary flair to the design and performance style seem to set it apart.
 Defying categorisation is perhaps the cherry on the cake for this production…

 The Grinning Man plays at Trafalgar Studios until April 14th and you can get your tickets here.